uecker/mri_test/ismrm2021/model_based/bart_moba.md

 ---

 Therefore, we can directly estimate the MR parameter maps from undersampled k-space datasets.
-No pixel-wise fitting on intermediate images is required!
+No pixel-wise fitting or intermediate reconstruction of contrast-weighted images is required!

 For further information have a look into: